 Wealthy families are establishing regulated PFTCs as a result of South Dakota’s top rated PFTC laws in addition to how easy they are to create and maintain.
 These South Dakota PFTC laws, when combined with the favorable South Dakota trust, asset protection, privacy and tax laws, are a very powerful combination.
 Additionally, there is flexibility to charter a PFTC in South Dakota while maintaining a full service family office in another state (i.e., the resident state of the family office).
 The family office can usually provide investment allocation, advisory and management services as well as many other valuable services to the PFTC pursuant to a service agreement.
 SDTC can assist a family with the set up and operation of a regulated PFTC providing both corporate and trustee agency services.
-SDTC’s affiliate company, SDTC Services of Wyoming LLC, can also assist with the set up and operation of unregulated PFTCs in Wyoming.
+SDTC’s affiliate companies, SDTC Services of Wyoming LLC, and SDTC Services of Nevada LLC can also assist with the set up and operation of unregulated PFTCs in Wyoming and Nevada.

 Excellent Statutes for working with International Families:

 South Dakota is frequently chosen as a favored trust jurisdiction for international families looking for U.S. trust situs due to SDTC’s experience dealing with international clients as well as South Dakota’s very favorable statutes, such as Trust Protector, forced heirship, privacy, reformation/modification, decanting, asset protection, PFTC, etc.